 “These centers had almost no patients when many cases of coronavirus were identified in Haiti.
 It is true that not all infected people needed hospitalization, but most of those who needed it refused to be admitted,” explained Dr. Lauré Adrien.

 According to the director of the national laboratory, Jacques Boncy, most confirmed cases who had refused hospitalization are explained by the relationship that the Haitians have with health facilities.

 “Most Haitians don’t like going to the hospital for treatment.
 It is not part of the culture” he says.

 “During this period, the centers were open and had health equipment and personnel assigned to care.
 These structures were not closed because the state wanted them closed down.
-The inactivity observed in these centers forced the state to reduce the health staff that was more than the patients admitted.
-This is how these centers were deactivated.
+The inactivity observed in these centers forced the state to reduce the health staff which surpassed the number patients admitted.
+This is how these centers were decommissioned.
 Nevertheless, spaces for COVID-19 units in hospitals still exist.
 We will activate them when needed,” the General Director of the MSPP said.
-The centers were deactivated in September 2020.
+The centers were disabled in September 2020.

 He also admits that there have been many positive cases in Haiti.
 The positive cases were probably much more than what the official data reveals, he says.
 “But the country has had very few patients who have developed severe forms of the disease”, he argued.

 “Besides, Haiti is not the only one to be spared from a health disaster related to COVID-19, the epidemiological scenarios predicted for many countries in Africa and the Caribbean have not taken place,” Dr. Adrien added.

 Since the emergence of COVID-19 around the world in December 2019, the number of people infected with the virus has continued to rise.
 According to WHO data, more than 257 million cases of COVID-19 are confirmed worldwide.
 The figures also show that 5 million deaths have already been recorded for the pandemic.